jleck/elasticbeanstalk-nginx-php/readme.md

 #### More on SSL
 The `--ssl` option creates a copy of the default nginx config with ssl enabled.
 Encryption is done via a self-signed SSL certificate valid for 1 year from the build script run date.
 The purpose of this self-signed SSL cert is to encrypt traffic between the Elastic Load Balancer and your instance; *you will still want to install a trusted SSL certificate on your Elastic Load Balancer*.
 HTTPS traffic will then be encrypted between the browser and Elastic Load Balancer using your trusted certificate, decrypted on the Elastic Load Balancer and re-encrypted between the Elastic Load Balancer using the self signed cert.

+#### More on rsyslog forwarding
+Currently, rsyslog forwarding is impelemented for [logentries](http://www.logentries.com).
+You'll need to create a [*token based input*](https://logentries.com/doc/input-token/) and then configure the `logentries.token` Elastic Beanstalk environment property with that token.

 ## Example installation